Gifts, Prizes, Awards and Gift Cards

 Gift, Prize or Award Form

-All calendar year tangible award/gift of $100 or more, individually or in the aggregate, all cash equalivent gifts, (including gift cards regardless of amount) and all prizes directly charged to your budget, must be reported on the Gift, Prize or Award form and submitted to Accounts Payable or Payroll (see table below).
+All calendar year tangible award/gift of $100 or more, individually or in the aggregate, all cash equivalent gifts, (including gift cards regardless of amount) and all prizes directly charged to your budget, must be reported on the Gift, Prize or Award form (Word file) and submitted to Accounts Payable or Payroll (see table below).
 If purchased with a Pcard, a copy of the form should be uploaded into the Workday expense report AND sent to Accounts Payable or Payroll separately.
 (Please note, participants in a research study have different reporting requirements.
 Please contact Finance for additional information).

 - Certain employee achievement awards (items of tangible personal property) if awarded under a college-wide length-of-service or other achievement program may be excludable from gross income.
 Gift cards are always taxable income to the employee and do not qualify under this exclusion.